Murfreesboro, Tennessee: 2010 census

+Estimates and special censuses

 Special census estimates in 2005 indicated 81,393 residents, and in 2006, the U.S. Census Bureau's American Community Survey estimated a population of 92,559, with 35,842 households and 20,979 families in the city.
 Murfreesboro's 2008 special census reported that the population had reached 100,575, while preliminary information from the 2010 U.S. census indicates a population of 108,755.
 In October 2017, the City of Murfreesboro started another special census.
 Given the continuous growth in the general area, the population is expected to exceed the 2016 estimate of 131,947.
 According to Money.com in 2018, 136,000 people called Murfreesboro home and it would see a nearly 10% expansion of jobs in the coming years.

 Economy

 Top employers

 According to Murfreesboro's 2023 Comprehensive Annual Financial Report, the top employers in Rutherford County are: